avine/formation-angular-base/doc/course/public/11_routing.md

 - The guard can eventually return a `RedirectCommand` to instruct the Router to redirect rather than continue processing the current path

-- This is particularly usefull when a navigation is cancelled by a `canActivate` guard
+- This is particularly useful when a navigation is cancelled by a `canActivate` guard

 ```ts
 import { inject } from '@angular/core';